Margaret Hayes Clark: Career

 Clark, who is a member of the Republican Party, was elected to the Rosemead City Council in March 1991.
 Prior to her election to the city council, she served as a commissioner on the Rosemead planning and traffic commissions in the 1980s.
 She was elected to her seventh term as mayor of Rosemead in 2024.

-In March 2005, she supported the construction of a Walmart store in the city.
-In May 2008, she supported the censure of a city councilman who had been accused of sexually harassing a former city employee.
-She unsuccessfully called for his resignation, and he was later voted out of office.
 Clark reportedly brought financially stability to the city's budget.

 Clark served as a founding board member of the San Gabriel and Lower Los Angeles Rivers and Mountains Conservatory.
 She has also served as president of the Los Angeles County Division of the League of California Cities and was a member of the California Contract Cities Association executive board.
 Clark was also a representative on the San Gabriel Valley Council of Governments and was the first vice president of the Regional Council of the Southern California Association of Governments, also serving on the association's energy and environment committee.

 As a great-granddaughter of First Lady Hayes, she was appointed to the National First Ladies Day Commission.